EcomDev/EcomDev_Varnish/README.md

 Varnish Integration
 ===========================

-Implementation of the Varnish Vache module for Magento
+Implementation of the Varnish Cache module for Magento

 System Requirements
 -------------------